FREQUENTLY ASKED QUESTIONS

 Can I claim my U-Pass BC cost in my income tax return?

-Check Revenue Canada's website for the current regulation on claiming Transit Tax Credits.
-If you need proof that you were charged and paid the U-Pass BC fee, you can print an Account Summary from your Student Information System account (see Financial Information for the terms or years for which you are making a claim).
+If you need proof that you were charged and paid the U-Pass BC fee prior to June 2017, you can print an Account Summary from your Student Information System account (see Financial Information for the terms or years for which you are making a claim).

 Does TransLink have access to my personal information?

 To protect student privacy, SFU does not disclose personally identifiable information when uploading students' eligibility information to TransLink.
 No personally identifiable information is transferred when you link a Compass Card to your U-Pass BC account, or when you request your U-Pass BC for the current or next month.

 SFU provides TransLink with anonymous data in the form of unique identifiers that indicate which student accounts are eligible for U-Pass BC each month.
 SFU also provides TransLink with a portion of your student number so that fare inspectors can match your student ID to the pass on a given Compass Card.
 All transmissions are encrypted.